6d6t6/O/1/docs/README.md

 This is a project that I have been dreaming of and working on for years, being rebuilt from the ground up with the help of our good friend, ChatGPT.

+## 💻 Development

+_O_ is written primarily in JavaScript, and currently being developed by myself and AI.

+If you're a developer and would like to help with this project, feel free to [contact](https://github.com/6d6t6/O/blob/main/1/docs/README.md#-contact) me.

 ## 📍 Roadmap

 [**Check out the roadmap**](roadmap.md) to learn more about what's to come.

-## 💻 Development

-This project is currently being developed by myself, with the help of AI.

-If you're a developer and would like to help with this project, feel free to contact me.

 ## 🙏 Thank you

 * ChatGPT 3.5
+* Friends ♡
-* Developers everywhere, whose code probably helped train these LLMs like ChatGPT
+* Developers everywhere, whose code possibly helped train these LLMs like ChatGPT
-* Friends <3

 ## 💛 Support
 [**If you would like to support the development, any donations are gratefully appreciated.**](https://ko-fi.com/dotdotgoose)